 Off-Leash Dog Parks

-Can You File a Lawsuit After a Dog Bite?
+Can You File a Lawsuit After a Dog Bite in Olympia?

 Dog bites are traumatic and often debilitating.
 Fortunately, the State of Washington allows victims to file a lawsuit against an owner or other responsible party after a dog bite.
 Note, however, the law usually does not cover police dogs.
 So when can you file a lawsuit?